pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Namespaced IDs
 --------------

-Aggregates can be created with `version 5 UUIDs <https://en.wikipedia .org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)>`_ so that their IDs can be generated from a given name in a namespace.
+Aggregates can be created with `version-5 UUIDs <https://en.wikipedia .org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)>`_
+so that their IDs can be generated from a given name in a namespace.
 They can be used for example to create IDs for aggregates with fixed names that you want